zlqzcc/OrientationBias/README.md

 `fitSubjects.m` Read in data file from ./Data_mat_files and run the fit for each individual subjects.
 `modelVis.m` Visualization of model prediction and error bars given the parameter.
+`optWrapper.m` Wrapper function of likelihood that actually runs the fitting procedure.